malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 EXAMPLE:example4

 We can also have different values of `pattern_len` in each voice, as in REF:example5.
 However, if we do so, the script has to work quite a bit harder to find a solution.
-To help it do so, I made its task a little easier by changing  `consonance_treatment` from `"all_attacks"` to `"none"`.
-Thus whereas in the previous examples, the simultaneously attacked notes all formed intervals like 3rds and fifths, in REF:example5, there are also dissonances like 7ths and 9ths.
+To help it do so, I made its task a little easier by changing  `consonance_treatment` from `"all_onsets"` to `"none"`.
+Thus whereas in the previous examples, the simultaneously onset notes all formed intervals like 3rds and fifths, in REF:example5, there are also dissonances like 7ths and 9ths.

 EXAMPLE:example5